Goofv1/Goofv1/README.md

 - 👋 Hi, I’m @Goofv1
-- 👀 I’m interested in python, web development, AI, and Jiu Jitsu
+- 👀 I’m interested in python,obsidian, AI, and Jiu Jitsu
-- 🌱 I’m currently learning python and web development
+- 🌱 I’m currently learning python and obsidian
 - I'm fluent in both spanish and english